microsoft/azuredatastudio/test/unit/README.md

 	.\scripts\test.bat --coverage

-NOTE: When running locally the coverage will be generated for the .js files because the sourcemaps are inlined.
-You can run `yarn compile-build` to generate the source maps and then re-run the test script to see the coverage for the .ts files (but will have to re-run every time you make a change).
+NOTE: When running locally the coverage will be generated for the .js files because by default the sourcemaps are inlined.
+To fix this set the environment variable `SQL_NO_INLINE_SOURCEMAP` to `1`, re-run the compile/watch task and then re-run the test script with coverage enabled.